Healthy Twix Bars with Date Caramel

 ✨ What makes this recipe different:

-Unlike traditional Twix bars that use corn syrup and refined sugar, this homemade version uses wholesome ingredients while still delivering the same classic cookie-caramel-chocolate layers everyone loves.
+Unlike traditional Twix bars that use corn syrup and refined sugar, these homemade Twix bars use wholesome ingredients while still delivering the same classic cookie-caramel-chocolate layers everyone loves.

-Most healthy Twix bar recipes rely on maple syrup for the caramel layer, but I decided to go with dates instead.
-Not only do dates create a thicker caramel texture, but they also bring a natural sweetness that feels closer to the real thing, without needing refined sugar.
+Most healthy Twix bar recipes rely on maple syrup for the caramel layer, but after testing both versions, I found dates create a thicker, chewier caramel that’s much closer to a traditional Twix bar.

 Dates are hands down my favorite way to sweeten desserts.
 They blend into a smooth, rich caramel that holds its shape when sliced, which is exactly what you want in a layered bar like this.
 Maple syrup is delicious, but it tends to stay a little too soft and can seep into the base over time.
 Date caramel gives you clean layers, better structure, and that classic chewy bite.